Mary's and Ryan's wedding was beautiful!

 When she arrives at the front, the bride circles the groom seven times, to symbolize perfection.
 We just hoped she wouldn't get too dizzy!

-Rabbi Kluge explained the various facets of the Jewish wedding ceremony as he went along.
+The rabbi explained the various facets of the Jewish wedding ceremony as he went along.
 He also mentioned that the wedding day also happened to be the 60th birthday of the modern nation of Israel.
 During the ceremony, he read the ketubah, a marriage contract that the bride and groom signed.
 One of their friends from the synagogue painstakingly did all of the calligraphy -- in Hebrew!

 Here are the four lovely bridesmaids: Katrin (from Germany), my daughter Julia, Mary's friend Sarah, and maid of honor Katie.

 Mary and Ryan are standing beneath the chuppah, the wedding canopy.
 It is symbolic of the marriage coming under the holy covering of God and the home the bride and groom will build together.
 The sides are open tos show that friends and family are always welcome.
 Ryan constructed the chuppah, and he, Mary, and his parents spent hours painting the grapevines on the pillars.
 It is covered with the tallit, a prayer shawl, with a Hebrew inscription on the front.
 The four groomsman are Daniel (who is Russian), Pierre, Aaron and Josiah.
 Yes, this was a very international wedding.
 Besides the German bridesmaid and the Russian best man, the violin player (Wen-Jeng) is Chinese and lives in Canada, and the cellist, his brother Ying-Tsin, was born in Singapore.
-One of our wedding assistants is from Mexico, and she is a messianic Jew.
+One of our wedding assistants is from Mexico.
 This is all very fitting since Mary and Ryan are both very "globally aware" -- something I worked hard at during home schooling!